-Renewable energy and the transition to a low carbon economy are supported through the National Planning Policy Framework, Planning Practice Guidance for Renewable and Low Carbon Energy and policy EN3 Policies RE1: Renewable Energy Generation, and SBI - Sustainable Building, of the SKDC Core Strategy Local Plan.
+125 Renewable energy and the transition to a low carbon economy are supported through the National Planning Policy Framework, Planning Practice Guidance for Renewable and Low Carbon Energy and policy EN3 of the SKDC Core Strategy.
 The latter defines renewable energy as energy that comes from:

 - Solar thermal (solar hot water systems);

 - Active photovoltaic energy (PV);

 - Geo-thermal water heating;

 - Wind turbines;

 - Energy crops and biomass;

 - Energy from human sewage and agricultural plant and animal waste but not energy from domestic or industrial waste, except methane from existing landfill sites;

 - Ground source heat pumps; or

 - Combined heat and power plants.

+- 126 The Neighbourhood Plan supports energy efficiency and renewable/low carbon energy generation projects which are local in nature and help existing residents and businesses make a transition to alternative technologies, where these are also in accordance with the wider design aspirations of the Plan.